Reporting Sexual Misconduct

-- Pursuing action through the University Procedures (if assailant is another student):
+- Pursuing action through the University Procedures (if responding party is another student):

 - Sexual assault is prohibited at UNC Asheville and is a violation of the Student Code of Community Standards.

-- Students have a right to file a formal complaint of sexual assault with the Title IX Administrator.
+- Students have a right to file a formal complaint of sexual assault with the Title IX Office.

-- It is entirely up to the victim as to what course of action to take, unless there is imminent threat to the campus.
-The Administrator may proceed without the victim.
+- It is entirely up to the reporting party as to what course of action to take, unless there is imminent threat to the campus.
+The Coordinator may proceed without the reporting party in those instances.